 What is the likelihood that pre-race determination matches the actual race perceived after the stop?

+Which precincts have greater accuracy in determining race prior to a stop?

 We were interested in measuring the correlation between a pre-race determination for a police stop, which represented a subset of the total police stops (as not all stops have this datapoint), and perceived race as recorded by the officer during an interaction.
-There is a large disparity between results in precinct 3 and the other precincts, with precinct 3 reflecting a 30% difference between pre-race and perceived race during a police stop.
-This is nearly greater by a factor of two, than the next nearest precinct, and precincts 1, 2, 4, and 5 cluster closely in the low to mid teens.
-It is possible this is due to the observed racial diversity in precinct 3, as seen on the dot plot map.
+There is a large disparity between results in precinct three (3) and the other precincts, with precinct three (3) reflecting a 30% difference between pre-race and perceived race during a police stop.
+This is nearly greater by a factor of two, than the next nearest precinct, and precincts one (1), two (2), four (4), and five (5) cluster closely in the low to mid teens.
+It is possible this is due to the observed racial diversity in precinct three (3), as seen on the dot plot map.

-Figure 5
+Figure 4